St. Elizabeths Hospital: Facilities and grounds

 Much of St. Elizabeths' campus had fallen into disuse by the early 21st century and was in serious disrepair.
 The number of patients had steadily declined since the mid-20th century as community alternatives were sought for large mental institutions.
 In 2002 the National Trust for Historic Preservation ranked the hospital complex as one of the nation's "11 Most Endangered Places".
-Access to many areas of the campus, including what was then the abandoned western campus (which houses the Center Building), was restricted before 2010.
+Access to many areas of the campus, including what was then the abandoned West Campus (which houses the Center Building), was restricted before 2010.
 A variety of proposals were made on how to use and/or redevelop the site.
-Now it is restricted because of the nature of the tenant agencies in the Department of Homeland Security.
+It is now further restricted because of the Coast Guard’s security requirements.